neil-orans/hyper-savetext/README.md

 ## Using the plugin

 You have the option to save all the text in the terminal or just the selection.
-The save button is under Hyper's 'Shell' menu, as shown in the first screenshot above.
+The save button is under Hyper's 'Shell' menu on macOS, and the 'File' menu on Window and Linux.
 Saving can also be done through the keybindings Cmd-S (Ctrl for Windows/Linux) or Cmd-Shift-S, which corresponds to saving all the terminal text or just the current selection, respectively.

 ## Contributing